 More than one Scientific Method

-The typical presentation of the Scientific Method (Figure 2) suggests that scientific research follows a linear path, proceeding from a question through observation, hypothesis formation, experimentation and finally producing results and a conclusion.
+The typical presentation of the Scientific Method (Figure 3) suggests that scientific research follows a linear path, proceeding from a question through observation, hypothesis formation, experimentation, and finally producing results and a conclusion.
 However, scientific research does not always proceed linearly.
 For example, prior to the mid 1800s, a popular scientific hypothesis held that maggots and microorganisms could be spontaneously generated from the inherent life-force that existed in some foods.
-Louis Pasteur doubted this hypothesis and this led him to conduct a series of experiments that would eventually disprove the theory of spontaneous generation (see our Experimentation in Scientific Research module).
-Pasteur's work would be difficult to characterize using figure 2 – while it did involve experimentation, he did not develop a hypothesis prior to his experiments.
+Louis Pasteur doubted this hypothesis, and this led him to conduct a series of experiments that would eventually disprove the theory of spontaneous generation (see our Experimentation in Scientific Research module).
+Pasteur's work would be difficult to characterize using Figure 3 – while it did involve experimentation, he did not develop a hypothesis prior to his experiments.
 Instead he was motivated to disprove an existing hypothesis.
-Or consider the work of Grove Karl Gilbert who conducted research on the Henry Mountains in Utah in the late 1800s (see our Description in Scientific Research module).
-Gilbert was not drawn to the area by a pressing scientific question, but rather he was sent there by the U.S. government to explore the region.
+Or consider the work of Grove Karl Gilbert, who conducted research on the Henry Mountains in Utah in the late 1800s (see our Description in Scientific Research module).
+Gilbert was not drawn to the area by a pressing scientific question, but rather he was sent there by the US government to explore the region.
 Further, Gilbert did not perform a single experiment in the Henry Mountains; his work was based solely on observation and description, yet no one would dispute that Gilbert was practicing science.
-The traditional and simplistic Scientific Method presented in figure 2 does not begin to reflect the richness or diversity of scientific research, let alone the diversity of scientists themselves.
+The traditional and simplistic Scientific Method presented in Figure 3 does not begin to reflect the richness or diversity of scientific research, let alone the diversity of scientists themselves.

 Scientific research methods